Random discrete concave functions on an equilateral lattice with periodic Hessians: Concentration of measure in with respect to .

-Bronshtein \cite{Brsh} (see also \cite{Wellner}) obtained an upper bound of \beq C_{br}\eps^{-\frac{d}{2}} \lab{eq:Br}\eeq for the logarithm of the $L^\infty$ covering number of the class of all convex functions $g$ defined on a fixed convex body $\Omega$ in $\R^d$ satisfying a (uniform) Lipschitz condition: $|g(y) - g(x)| \leq L|y - x|$ for all $x, y \in \Omega$.
+As stated earlier, Bronshtein \cite{Brsh} (see also \cite{Wellner}) obtained an upper bound of $C\eps^{-\frac{d}{2}}$ for the logarithm of the $L^\infty$ covering number at scale $\eps$ of the class of all convex functions $g$ defined on a fixed convex body $\Omega$ in $\R^d$ satisfying a (uniform) Lipschitz condition: $|g(y) - g(x)| \leq L|y - x|$ for all $x, y \in \Omega$.
 We note that the functions in $P_n(s)$ are $O(n)$-Lipschitz when extended to the continuous torus in the natural piecewise linear fashion.

 We shall now set some parameters.

 \begin{defn}\lab{def:3.8} Let $h_0$ (see Definition~\ref{def:h0}) be set so that $ n_1 \sim \eps_1 n$.
 Let $M = (s_2 \sqrt{\eps_{0.5}} n )^{-1}$ and $\check{C} = \frac{\sqrt{\eps_{0.5}}n}{\log n}.$ \end{defn}